I’ve got A LOT of tips & tools to share, so here’s a handy way to JUMP to specific topics:

 🔹Organic Coffee: Wilson’s coffee is made especially for use in coffee enemas & it comes highly recommend.
 Basically, it’s the gold standard.
-That being said, I’ve been using regular organic (its gotta be organic!) coffee beans from the grocery store for years, but now that I know how often coffee beans are contaminated with mold, I no longer use store bought.
+I used regular organic (its gotta be organic!) coffee beans from the grocery store for years, but now that I know how often coffee beans are contaminated with mold, I no longer use store bought.

 🔹Replacement Tubing: Over the years I’ve only had to replace the tubing for my bucket twice.
 Silicon lasts a long time, but after a couple years of use sometimes mine gets a small hole or crack in it & needs replacing.

 🔹Epsom Salts: These magical crystals provide relief for aches & pains.
 They’re also a supplemental source of magnesium, which gets absorbed through the skin.
 I typically use 2 cups in my baths, but if I’m needing extra relief I’ll use 3.
 This is why I highly recommend buying in bulk!

 🔹Sea Salt: While Epsom salt is my main squeeze when it comes to bath salts, but if I’m craving an extra salty soak, sometimes I like to add a cup of less expensive sea salt.